ISISComputingGroup/ibex_developers_manual/Changing-motor-homing-from-SECI-to-IBEX-convention.md

 On the instruments which do expect to switch between the two control systems more often, we have decided to change the home position and offset convention in the SECI config files to the IBEX convention, where the motor home position is defined as zero.

 In a nutshell, this migration shifts the home position to zero, and applies the SECI home position as an offset.
-To make sure the limits are correct, they need to be shifted by the difference between the (old home position + any old applied offsets) and the new home position, which is equal to the old offsets:
+To make sure the distance each axis can travel remains is the same as before, the soft limits need to be shifted by the difference between the (old home position + any old applied offsets) and the new home position, which is equal to the old offsets:
 ![](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/seci_to_ibex_home_scheme.png)

+Note that the distance an axis can travel wi

 The tool to perform this is held in the [ibex utils](https://github.com/ISISComputingGroup/ibex_utils) repository under `galil_ini_parser`.